john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### The Algorithm

 1. Randomly choose a starting cell.
-2. Randomly choose a wall at the current cell and open a passage through to any random adjacent cell, that has not been visited yet.
+2. Randomly choose a wall at the current cell and open a passage through it to any random, unvisited, adjacent cell.
 This is now the current cell.
 3. If all adjacent cells have been visited, back up to the previous and repeat step 2.
 4. Stop when the algorithm has backed all the way up to the starting cell.